acappiello/epaxos/README.md

 Instead of committing the generated marshal/unmarahal code, it is generated, cloning gobin-codegen if not present.
 These must be explicitly regenerated if the underlying code is changed.
+There is currently a bug such that "commands" needs to be added to the imports of message_marshal.go
 ```
 make marshal
 ```